maciejbalawejder/Logistic_Regression/README.md

 # Logistic Regression
-* Model of Logistic Regression bulit from scratch.
-Tested on "Hello world" Titanic dataset from Kaggle.
+'Model of Logistic Regression bulit from scratch.
+Tested on "Hello world" Titanic dataset from Kaggle.'

 ## Fixed :
 * confusion matrix